 Yi Li uses a computer terminal at the New York Public Library to access the Internet, Wednesday, June 12, 1996.
 The graduate student from Taiwan supports the federal court decision issued in Philadelphia on Wednesday that bans government censorship of the Internet.
 Yi Li fears that government control of the Internet could be used by authoritarians to control or confine people.
 "We can use the (free flow of) information to unite the world," she said.
 (AP Photo/Mark Lennihan, reprinted with permission from The Associated Press)

-The Supreme Court faces special challenges in dealing with regulation of speech on the Internet.
-The Internet’s unique qualities, such as its ability to spread potentially dangerous information quickly and widely, as well as its easy accessibility by minors, have prompted lawmakers to call for tighter restrictions on internet speech.
+The Supreme Court faces special challenges in dealing with the regulation of speech on the internet.
+The internet’s unique qualities, such as its ability to spread potentially dangerous information quickly and widely, as well as its easy accessibility by minors, have prompted lawmakers to call for tighter restrictions on internet speech.

-One major area of Internet regulation that Congress has entered is protecting minors from pornography and other indecent or obscene speech on the Internet.
-For example, the 1996 Communications Decency Act (CDA) prohibited “the knowing transmission of obscene or indecent messages” over the Internet to minors.
-However, in Reno v.
-American Civil Liberties Union (1997) the Supreme Court struck down this law as being too vague.
-The Court held that the regulation created a “chilling effect” on speech and prohibited more speech than necessary to achieve the objective of protecting children.
+One major area of internet regulation is protecting minors from pornography and other indecent or obscene speech.
+For example, Congress passed the Communications Decency Act (CDA) in 1996 prohibiting “the knowing transmission of obscene or indecent messages” over the internet to minors.
+However, in 1997 the Supreme Court in Reno v.
+American Civil Liberties Union struck down this law as being too vague.
+The court held that the regulation created a chilling effect on speech and prohibited more speech than necessary to achieve the objective of protecting children.

 Congress also ventured into the area of child pornography, passing the Child Pornography Prevention Act (CPPA) in 1996.
 The CPPA criminalized virtual child pornography—that is, pornography that sexually depicts, or conveys the impression of depicting, minors.
 Although the act targeted computer-generated or altered works advertised as child pornography, in Free Speech Coalition v.
 Reno (9th Cir.
 1999) the federal appeals court found some language in the statute to be so overly broad and vague that much protected speech would be covered under the CPPA.
 The court noted that the state’s interest in protecting children from the physical and psychological abuse arising from their participation in the making of pornography—the basis for its ban in New York v.
 Ferber (1982)—was not present in virtual child pornography.

-The American Coalition of Life Activists (ACLA) posted a Web site that listed the personal contact information of doctors who performed abortions, including details such as the names of their children.
+The American Coalition of Life Activists (ACLA) posted the personal contact information of doctors who performed abortions, including details such as the names of their children.
 The names of doctors who had been murdered were crossed off and the names of those who had been wounded by anti-abortion activists were grayed.
 Although the site did not contain explicit threats, opponents argued that it was akin to a hit list, and the doctors on the list believed it to be a serious threat to their safety.

-The appeals court held that the ACLA could be held liable for civil damages, and that the Web site did not contain “political speech” protected under the First Amendment.
-The Court wrote: “It is the use of the ‘wanted’-type format in the context of the poster pattern—poster followed by murder—that constitutes the threat.”
+The appeals court held that the ACLA could be held liable for civil damages, and that the website did not contain political speech protected under the First Amendment.
+The court wrote: “It is the use of the ‘wanted’-type format in the context of the poster pattern—poster followed by murder—that constitutes the threat.”
 The posters were not “political hyperbole” because “[p]hysicians could well believe that ACLA would make good on the threat.”
 Thus it was a true threat, not protected as political speech.

-This article was originally published in 2009.
-Ronald Kahn is a Professor Emeritus in the Department of Politics at Oberlin College.Send Feedback on this article
+This article was originally published in 2009 and was updated in March 2022.Send Feedback on this article